D0027/customer-support-ai/README.md

 <tr>
 <td width="50%">

-### 🧠 Smart Routing
+### 🎯 Smart Routing
-Intent detection classifies every message and hands it to the best of **5 specialized agents**.
+Intent detection sends every message to the best of **5 specialized agents**.

-### 📚 RAG Knowledge Base
+### 📚 RAG Pipeline
-FAISS-powered retrieval grounds answers in your docs.
+FAISS-powered search over your own knowledge base.
 Rebuild the index anytime from the admin panel.

+### 🌐 Web Search Fallback
+When the docs aren't enough, the web agent steps in.

 </td>
 <td width="50%">

+### 🛡️ Verified Answers
+A verifier step checks every draft against the retrieved evidence.

+### 🔗 Source Citations
+Answers come with file names and page numbers, so users see exactly where info came from.

 ### 💬 Conversation Memory
 Context-aware replies that remember the whole conversation.

-### 📈 Analytics Dashboard
-Track conversations, intents, and agent performance in real time.

 </td>
 </tr>
 <tr>
 <td colspan="2" align="center">

-### 🔐 Secure by Default
-JWT authentication · role-based admin panel · **+ 45 bonus features**
+### 📈 Analytics Dashboard · 🔐 JWT Auth · 🛠️ Admin Panel · **+ 45 bonus features**

 </td>
 </tr>